rf8f76e33/apijam-FS/Lab Guides/Lab 4 - Creating Custom Reports/README.md

 1. Start a Trace session for the ‘{your_initials}_payments’ proxy

 2. Send a ‘/GET payments’ request from Postman.
-This will return the list of hotels from BaaS collection.
+This will return the list of payments from BaaS collection.

-3. Copy the UUID of any hotel entity
+3. Copy the UUID of any payment entity

 4. Append that the copied UUID to the URL of ‘/GET payments’ request and send another request from Postman.